MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/downloadsnapshot.md

- #`downloadSnapshot`: Download a snapshot from the R server.
+ #downloadSnapshot: Download a snapshot from the R server.

  Applies to version 1.1.0 of package mrsdeploy.